 Commenting on trending posts and opening discussions is an excellent way to put yourself in front of a larger audience outside your network.
 There are a few ways of doing this, but one of the best ways is by checking the “Today’s News and Views” section on your homepage.

 Blueprint for success: Aim to like at least three pieces of content per week.
-The most valuable interaction will be a comment, so aim for at least 5 per week (one per day)
+However, the most valuable interaction is a comment, so aim for at least 5 per week (one per day).

 Focus on Being Relevant and Current